-Facial Rejuvenation with acupuncture is a time-honoured method of slowing down the signs of aging while also addressing the overall health of the body.
+Facial Acupuncture is a time-honoured method of slowing down the signs of aging while also addressing the overall health of the body.

 Although most women seek out Cosmetic Acupuncture strictly for the aesthetic benefits, it is actually based on a whole-body approach to health.
 The idea is that you look your best if you also feel your best.

-Unlike Botox or other injectibles, acupuncture works to improve the appearance of your entire face – not just certain areas.
+Unlike Botox or other injectibles, acupuncture works to improve the appearance of your entire face.
+It is not just a bandaid measure for certain areas.

 Who Should Get Cosmetic Acupuncture?